369 Method

 What makes the 369 method different from simply writing affirmations is the escalating repetition pattern:

-• Three in the morning plants the seed in your conscious mind.
+• 3 in the morning — plants the seed in your conscious mind

-• Six in the afternoon deepens the instruction as your rational mind is occupied with daily tasks.
+• 6 in the afternoon — deepens the instruction while your rational mind is occupied with daily tasks

-• Nine in the evening delivers the final, strongest dose to your subconscious just before it takes over during sleep.
+• 9 in the evening — delivers the strongest dose to your subconscious just before sleep

 Why Did Nikola Tesla Believe in 3, 6, and 9?

-Nikola Tesla was famously obsessed with the numbers 3, 6, and 9.
-He reportedly circled a building three times before entering it, stayed in hotel rooms divisible by 3, and washed his hands in sets of three.
+The Nikola Tesla 369 method connection runs deeper than a TikTok trend.
+Tesla was famously obsessed with these three numbers — he reportedly circled a building three times before entering it, stayed in hotel rooms divisible by 3, and washed his hands in sets of three.
 He once stated: "If you only knew the magnificence of the 3, 6, and 9, then you would have the key to the universe."

 Tesla's obsession wasn't mystical hand-waving.
 He was a mathematician and engineer who saw patterns in energy, frequency, and vibration that he believed governed all physical phenomena.
 His reasoning centered on vortex mathematics — a system where every number reduces to a root digit, and the numbers 3, 6, and 9 appear as governing nodes in the resulting pattern.